-In 1860, the stingy and cranky Ebenezer Scrooge that hates Christmas; loathes people and defends the decrease of the surplus of poor population runs his bank exploiting his employee Bob Cratchit and clients, giving a bitter treatment to his own nephew and acquaintances.
-However, in the Christmas Eve, he is visited by the doomed ghost of his former partner Jacob Marley that tells him that three spirits would visit him that night.
-The first one, the spirit of past Christmas, recalls his miserable youth when he lost his only love due to his greed; the spirit of the present Christmas shows him the poor situation of Bob's family and how joyful life may be; and the spirit of future Christmas shows his fate.
+In 1860, cranky old miser Ebenezer Scrooge hates Christmas; loathes people and defends the decrease of the surplus of poor population; runs his bank exploiting his employee Bob Cratchit and clients, giving a bitter treatment to his own nephew and acquaintances.
+However, on Christmas Eve, he is visited by the doomed ghost of his former partner Jacob Marley that tells him that three spirits would visit him that night.
+The first one, the spirit of Christmas Past, recalls his miserable youth when he lost his only love due to his greed; the spirit of Christmas Present shows him the poor situation of Bob's family and how joyful life may be; and the spirit of Christmas Future shows his fate.
 Scrooge finds that life is good and time is too short and suddenly you are not there anymore, changing his behavior toward Christmas, Bob, his nephew and people in general.

-This is a delightful musical adaptation of Charles Dickens' novel A Christmas Carol.
-Cold-souled Ebenezer Scrooge has a change of heart after spirit visitations on Christmas Eve.
+This is a delightful musical adaptation of Charles Dickens' classic novel "A Christmas Carol".
+Cold-souled miser Ebenezer Scrooge has a change of heart after three spirit visitations on Christmas Eve.
 Folks might not have had much to sing about in England in 1860, but this musical will make you believe otherwise.
 Kenneth More's musical number as the Ghost of Christmas Present is especially entertaining.

 A musical retelling of Charles Dickens' classic novel about an old bitter miser taken on a journey of self-redemption, courtesy of several mysterious Christmas apparitions.

 - Five children sing before doors in 19th century London.
 Scrooge sends them away without any money.